History

 All students study History throughout KS3 at The Dorcan Academy and may choose to continue to follow through to GCSE.

-In Year 7, 8 and 9, all students have 3 lessons a fortnight.
+In Year 7, 8 and 9, all students have 3 lessons a fortnight; however in Year 9 after Easter students will specialise in either History or Geography; where they will then receive 6 lessons a fortnight.

-Students in Year 10 and 11 that select History as their global option, or as a second global subject receive 5 lessons a fortnight.
+Students in Year 10 and 11 that select History as their EBacc option, or as a second EBacc subject receive 5 lessons a fortnight.

 Enrichment Opportunities